gchq/sleeper/docs/usage/ingest.md

 and [bulk import](properties/instance/cdk/bulk_import.md), using `adminClient.sh`.
 Which queues are available will depend on which optional stacks are deployed.

+In Java or Python, the class `SleeperClient` includes methods to read these properties and submit to a queue for you.

 Here's an example of an SQS message for an ingest or bulk import job:

 ```json